komy640/Windows-Investigation/README.md

 ## Investigating Suspicious Process Execution Using Windows Event Logs

-### Overview
-Processes executed on a system can reveal malicious activities.
-This section covers:
-- Detecting abnormal process executions
-- Event IDs related to process creation and termination
-- Investigating malware execution patterns

 ## Investigating PowerShell Event Logs

-### Overview
-PowerShell is frequently used in cyber attacks.
-This section covers:
-- Logging and analyzing PowerShell commands
-- Detecting obfuscated and malicious scripts
-- Event IDs related to PowerShell activities

 ## Investigating Persistence Using Windows Event Logs